davybrion/companysite-dotnet/content/blog/2009-04-put-performance-concerns-into-perspective.md

-There is a reported <a href="http://nhjira.koah.net/browse/NH-1079">performance issue</a> with NHibernate that i wanted to look into.
+There is a reported <a href="http://nhjira.koah.net/browse/NH-1079">performance issue</a> with NHibernate that I wanted to look into.
 The reported issue was related to retrieving objects through a generically typed List or through an IList reference.

 The following code simulates the issue: